SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 ## Introduction
 My project was to write the Ruby extensions for the library [SymEngine](https://github.com/sympy/symengine) and come up with a Ruby-ish interface, after which we can use the features of SymEngine from Ruby.

 [SymEngine](https://github.com/sympy/symengine) is a library for symbolic computation in C++.
 You may ask, why SymEngine?
 There are other CASs that I know of.
 This question was indeed asked.
-At the beginning, the idea was to use ruby wrappers for [sage](http://www.sagemath.org/) (a mathematics software system) which uses [Pynac](http://www.sagemath.org/), an interface to [GiNaC](http://www.sagemath.org/) (another CAS).
-As it turns out from the benchmarks, SymEngine is much faster Pynac.
-What abouit directly wrapping GiNaC?
-SymEngine is also a bit faster than GiNac.
+At the beginning, the idea was to use ruby wrappers for [sage](http://www.sagemath.org/) (a mathematics software system) which uses [Pynac](http://pynac.org/), an interface to [GiNaC](http://www.ginac.de/) (another CAS).
+As it turns out from the benchmarks, SymEngine is much faster than Pynac.
+What about directly wrapping GiNaC?
+SymEngine is also a bit faster than GiNaC.

-The motivation for [SymEngine](https://github.com/sympy/symengine) itself was to develop it once and then extend it to other languages rather than doing the same thing all over again for a language that it is required in.
+The motivation for [SymEngine](https://github.com/sympy/symengine) itself is to develop it once in C++ and then use it from other languages rather than doing the same thing all over again for each language that it is required in.
+In particular, a long term goal is to make Sage as well as SymPy use it by default, thus unifying the Python CAS communities.
+The goal of implementing the Ruby wrappers is to provide a CAS for the Ruby community.

 ### How will this be useful?
 There are times when we might need a symbolic computation library.
 Here is an incomplete list of some of the situations: